-Marriages Registry Act at the register of births.
-43 The Ministry of the Interior keeps the central citizenship register.
+Local administrative units also have the authority to establish and register citizenship.
+The record keeping of citizenship is done in compliance with the Births, Deaths and Marriages Registry Act at the register of births.
+The Ministry of the Interior keeps the central citizenship register.
 Since this register does not constitute a separate database but is part of the permanent population register, the 2006 amendments provide that the Ministry of the Interior and local administrative units keep a register of persons who acquired citizenship by naturalisation and those who lost Slovenian citizenship.
 This register is computerised and connected to the registers of foreigners and of births, deaths and marriages.
 Personal data from this register may be used by the employees of internal affairs when performing their duties defined by law and can be forwarded to other users only if these are authorised by law or upon the consent or request of the individual to whom they relate.
-The Ministry of the Interior can forward personal data of an individual to other states under the condition of reciprocity only if such data are used for clearly defined purposes (such as settling citizenship issues or realisation of penal proceedings) and that in that state personal data protection applies also to foreigners.
+The Ministry of the Interior can forward personal data of an individual to other states under the condition of reciprocity only if such data are used for clearly defined purposes (such as settling citizenship issues or realisation of penal proceedings) and that in that state personal data protection also applies to foreigners.
 Slovenian citizenship can be proven by attestation or any other public document of citizenship issued by any administrative unit with the authority for administering the official register irrespective of where the person permanently resides.

-4. Current political debates and reform plans
+4 Current political debates and reform plans